getzola/zola/docs/content/documentation/getting-started/configuration.md

 ]

 # Various slugification strategies, see below for details
-# Defauls to everything being a slug
+# Defaults to everything being a slug
 [slugify]
 paths = "on"
 taxonomies = "on"